LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 and his attributes are displayed at the bottommost status line, which in its most complex form may look as follows.

-    *@12 Adventurer  5d1+1 Calm: 20/50 HP: 33/50 Target: basilisk  [**___]
+    *@12 Adventurer  5d1+1 Calm: 20/60 HP: 33/50 Target: basilisk  [**___]

 The line starts with the list of party members (unless only one member resides on the currently displayed level) and the shortened name of the team.
 Then comes the damage of the leader's weapon (but regardless of the figures, each attack inflicts at least 1 damage), after 'Calm' his current and maximum calm (composure, focus, attentiveness) and after 'HP' his current and maximum hit points (health).
-At the end, the personal t arget of the leader is described, in this case a monster, with hit points drawn as a bar.
+At the end, the personal target of the leader is described, in this case a basilisk monster, with hit points drawn as a bar.

- and the length of the shortest path to the target.

-The other status line relates to the dungeon and to the whole party.
+The other status line relates to the location and to the whole party.

-    5  Tall cavern   [33% seen] Cursor: exact spot (71,12)  p15 l15
+    5  Tall cavern   [33% seen] Cursor: exact spot (71,12)  p15 l10

-First comes the depth of the current level and its description.
+First comes the depth of the current level and the level's description.
 Then the approximate percentage of its explorable tiles already seen by the heroes.
-The cursor is the common target of the whole party, directly manipulated with movement keys in the targeting mode.
+The 'cursor' is the common target of the whole party, directly manipulated with movement keys in the targeting mode.
 The line ends with the length of the shortest path from the leader to the cursor position and the straight-line distance between the points.